deeco/consulvagrant/README.md

 * [Setting up a Consul cluster for testing and development with Vagrant (Part 1)](http://www.andyfrench.info/2015/08/setting-up-consul-cluster-for-testing.html)
 * [Setting up a Consul cluster for testing and development with Vagrant (Part 2)](http://www.andyfrench.info/2015/08/setting-up-consul-cluster-for-testing_15.html)

+This has been updated to use ubuntu trusty and enable the new in built ui within latest consul version 1.4.4 , this has been updated in the consulclient config.json

 ## Prerequisites ##

 You will need to have installed Vagrant and VirtualBox.